 In the home by home health agencies

-When investigating rehab facilities and services, some general questions to ask include:
+When looking for rehab facilities and services, some questions to ask include:

 Does my insurance company have a preferred rehab provider that I must use to qualify for payment of services?